pathunstrom/makinggames/talk-notes-2018-pyohio/3-looping.md

 While True, get any input, make updates, and show the user the result.
 Unlike web servers, in games:
-* Our input tends to come from hardware
+* Our input tends to come from hardware interupts
-* Our state and models exist directly in memory
+* Our state and models exist directly in memory instead of a DB
-* Our output is rendered directly, instead of being sent to a remote user.
+* Our output is rendered directly, instead of being sent via the internet.

 So a really basic game can look like this.